opsim/opsim/docs/devel/source/coding_standard.rst

 Language and Encoding
 ---------------------
-There are some general conventions for OpSims code base.
+There are some general conventions for the OpSim code base.

 * Use American spelling for all doc-strings variable names and comments.
-* Use ASCII where possible, avoid special unicode characters such as '÷', '¶' or 'λ'.
+* Use ASCII where possible, avoid special Unicode characters such as '÷', '¶' or 'λ'.
-* Use UTF8 encoding for all source files where unicode characters are required.
+* Use UTF8 encoding for all source files where Unicode characters are required.

 Naming
 ------